 Essentially anything that is edible that will get a bit sticky when it’s wet can act as a binder.
 As an added bonus, most of these solutions also add volume to your baking projects.

 Many of the binding agents discussed below also act as thickening agents, so keep that in mind.
-Quite often that’s a bonus, but in some recipes it can change the consistency form the desired result.
+Quite often that’s a bonus, but in some recipes, it can change the consistency to form the desired result.